 Children were given reading lists, which were developed by the children’s librarian as a guide to reading on different topics and also as a way to promote quality literature and foster good reading.
 Only books that were deemed good literature by the librarian were included in reading lists.

 In the early 20th century, many libraries included fun activities and games as part of summer reading.
 PPL offered children’s programming such as storytime during the summer.
-Dramatic storytelling brought stories to life and was very popular with the young and old, as this photo from around 1925 shows.
+Dramatic storytelling brought stories to life and was very popular with the young and old, as this photo from 1926 shows.

 Early summer reading programs did not offer prizes to children for reading books mainly because librarians wanted young readers to focus on and appreciate the pleasure of reading.
 However, the librarians at PPL may have given bookmarks to them if only so that they wouldn’t damage the books.